Protonk/sr-characters/New/soldier.md

 ####Bio:

 I had a lot of resources and not a lot of skills, so I went for "expensive hired muscle".
 He can be ex special forces for Aztecnology, having left the business after a series of ethically murky runs.
-Now he works with a very specific code: limit collateral damage.
-That's not usually a problem if he is brought in to a firefight, which is where he works best.
+Now he works with a very specific code: no defenseless person dies--bystanders, children, etc. That's not usually a problem if he is brought in to a firefight, which is where he works best.

-You call him up and he helps you clear out a compound of gangers, then he leaves.
+You call him up and he helps you clear out a compound of gangers, rob a bank or move your things.
+He will execute the job with extreme force until the target is dead, robbed or moved, respectively.
+Then he leaves.
 If you want to hear from him again, speak to his fixer.

 ####Role:

 Close quarters combat.
 For house-to-house fighting or ranged engagements inside 100 yards, this guy is it.
 17 to hit on the assault rifle (11P -6AP or 16P -2AP grenades) and 15 to hit on the submachine gun.
-Outside of sniper rifles (or the whip) it's the best flat damage available.
+Outside of sniper rifles (or the whip) it's the best flat damage available and he can deliver it continuously and under fire.

+To provide this I chose high armor and soaking capabilities--7 natural armor, 5 wound boxes and platelet factories.
+21 total armor forces low AP weapons to do stun damage, splitting tracks.
+Will to live provides a buffer until DocWagon gets there if things go south.

+On stims or drugs, he could be a considerable force for an hour of combat.

 Cyberware is < 1 ESS cost, to limit lost magic.
 A focus is purchased (keeping in mind the 3 force limit for addiction) to further adept powers.
-In this case I decided to go high armor, medium force.
-17 hits is a lot, but this character has 7 natural armor, 5 wound boxes and platelet factories.
-They can absorb a lot of stun damange and in high armor (21 total) that will be part of the mix.
-Intent is to split incoming damage along physical and stun while dealing out physical damage with a high success rate.
-Will to live provides a buffer until DocWagon gets there if things go south.

-On stims or drugs, he could be a considerable force for an hour of combat.
+Otherwise, money was freely available when building.

 ####SINs: